abdulrahman-elgohary/Ivolve-training/Jenkins/Lab-23/README.md

 ## Steps

-### 1. Run the Jenkins Container with the following charactrestics:
+### 1. Run the Jenkins Container with the following characteristics:

 1. Mounting volumes
 - Mount Jenkins Home